 Jesus says, "Ask, and it will be given you; search, and you will find; knock, and the door will be opened for you.
 For everyone who asks receives, and everyone who searches finds, and for everyone who knocks, the door will be opened."
 (Matthew 7:7-8)

-The Advent prayer chain is the spiritual alarm system which communicates and takes prayerful action on the needs of the congregation, community and global needs.
+The Advent prayer chain is the spiritual alarm system, when a prayer request is of an urgent nature, which communicates and takes immediate prayerful action on the needs of the congregation, community and global needs.
 This network of people who are committed to prayer take action on behalf of the congregation on Jesus’ words to "ask and you will receive, seek and you will find, knock and the door will be opened," (Matthew 7:7).
 The importance of the prayer chain is that it faithfully intercedes on behalf of others in need by lifting up specific requests, concerns and emergency situations.

 The Prayer Chain is communicated and sent out via e-mail under the caring direction of Jane Wolff.